Extensive Home Recording Studio Equipment List

 Solid State Preamps

-These are typically the most transparent, meaning that they don't color the tone, and they are typically able to produce a lot of gain with very little distortion.
+These are typically the most transparent, meaning that they don’t color the tone.
+And they are able to produce a lot of gain with very little distortion.

 Tube Preamps